 Meanwhile Green Lantern is offended because Batman is giving him and others a bad reputation.
 He explains that a lot of people want to bring Batman down, and they think that people like Green Lantern are all as crazy as he is.
 Jordan claims that many people call them criminals.
 Batman then makes a bold statement by saying that they have always been criminals and they have to be criminals.
 Apparently Jordan doesn’t take this so well, because even though Batman painted himself yellow, this doesn’t stop him from hitting Batman with his fists.

 Robin steals Green Lantern’s ring and hits him in the throat.
 Batman flips out because he can’t breathe and is going to die.
 He quickly takes a straw and sticks it in his neck.
 While doing this Batman removes his mask and Robin discoverers that Batman is Bruce Wayne.
 The way Robin acts in this scene seems abnormal compared to other comics with the same character, and this may be the reason why All Star Batman and Robin received bad reviews.
-But if for no other reason, you should get this to see Jim Lee’s artistic talent.
+But if for no other reason, you should get this (Affiliate Link) to see Jim Lee’s artistic talent.
 Critics praised the artwork back then, and it is just as good now.
 And oh yeah, don’t forget to see that Batman painted himself yellow.
 Be sure to give it a read.